felixonmars/dnsmasq-china-list/README.md

 1. Fetch the installer from github (or a mirror): `wget https://raw.githubusercontent.com/felixonmars/dnsmasq-china-list/master/install.sh`
 2. (Optional) Edit it to use your favorite DNS server and/or another mirror to download the list.
-3. Run it as root: `sudo ./install.sh`, or if you use Homebrew on macOS: `sudo bash ./install.sh /opt/homebrew/etc/dnsmasq.d`
+3. Run it as root: `sudo ./install.sh`

 You can save the installer and run it again to update the list regularly.